defuse/defuse.github.io/content/posts/zcash-51-percent-attack.md

 Rolling back transactions could be used for theft.
 For example, the attacker could make a transaction that sends tokens to an exchange, sell those tokens for cash, and then roll back the transaction so that the exchange does not receive the tokens.
-The attacker leaves with both their origial tokens and the cash they "sold" them for.
+The attacker leaves with both their original tokens and the cash they "sold" them for.

 As Coinbase pointed out, ViaBTC, controlling more than 50% of Zcash's hashrate,